-ANNUAL RETAINER

-Board of Directors:
+Board of Directors: ANNUAL RETAINER

+Members ¢ 25,000

-Members \$ 35,000
+\$ 35,000

 Additional retainer for non-executive chair \$ 30,000

 Audit Committee:

 Members (other than chair) \$ 7,500

 Retainer for chair \$ 15,000

++ 10,000

+Compensation Committee:

-Compensation Committee: Members (other than chair) \$ 5,000
+Members (other than chair) \$ 5,000

 Retainer for chair \$ 10,000

-Nominating and Corporate Governance Committee:
+Nominating and Corporate Governance Committee: ψ,

 Members (other than chair) \$ 4,000

 Retainer for chair \$ 8,000

 In addition, the non-employee director compensation policy will provide that, upon initial election to our board of directors, each non-employee director will be granted an option to purchase 35,572 shares of our common stock, or the Initial Grant.
 Approximately 33% of the Initial Grant will vest on the first anniversary of the date it is made, and the remainder will vest monthly for the subsequent two years thereafter, subject to continued service as a director through the applicable vesting date.
-Furthermore, on October 1, 2020, each non-employee director (excluding Bihua Chen) was granted an option to purchase 17,786 shares of our common stock.
-At each annual meeting of stockholders following the completion of this offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase 17,786 shares of our common stock, or the Annual Grant.
-The Annual Grant, including the grants made to non-employee directors on October 1, 2020, will vest in full on the earlier of (i) the first anniversary of the grant date or (ii) our next annual meeting of stockholders, subject to continued service as a director through the applicable vesting date.
+Furthermore, on the date of the effectiveness of the registration statement of which this prospectus is a part and thereafter at each annual meeting of stockholders following the completion of this offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase 17,786 shares of our common stock, or the Annual Grant.
+The Annual Grant will vest in full on the earlier of (i) the first anniversary of the grant date or (ii) our next annual meeting of stockholders, subject to continued service as a director through the applicable vesting date.
 These awards are subject to full accelerated vesting upon the sale of the company.